apache/druid/docs/tutorials/tutorial-batch.md

 For production environments, it's likely that you'll want to automate data ingestion.
-This tutorial starts by showing you how to submit an ingestion spec directly in the web console, and then introduces ways to ingest batch data that lend themselves to automation&mdash;from the command line and from a script.
+This tutorial starts by showing you how to submit an ingestion spec directly in the web console, and then introduces ways to ingest batch data that lend themselves to automation&mdash;from the command line.

 ## Loading data with a spec (via console)